Dagenham and Rainham: History

 Before 1945 the Dagenham area was part of the Romford constituency.
 The MP for the latter seat since 1935, Labour's John Parker, continued to represent Dagenham until 1983.
 Parker was the last serving MP to have been elected before the Second World War, and with 48 years in Parliament, was the longest-serving Labour MP in history, a record he held until December 2017.
 The seat was first contested in the 2010 general election which resulted from the Boundary Commission's report that recommended merging the majority of the former constituencies of Dagenham and Hornchurch and added to existing electoral wards a small part of River ward was also transferred from Barking.

 In 2010 Labour's Jon Cruddas took the seat gaining a marginal 5.9% win, facing a strong nominal (ward-by-ward) Lab–Con swing measured against the previous forerunner seats and candidates.
 BNP candidate Michael Barnbrook came third with 11.2% of the vote, his party's second-best showing in the election.
 In 2015, Cruddas, incumbent won an 11.6% majority; the runner-up party changed to being UKIP closely followed by the Conservative candidate.

 In 2019, Cruddas' majority was cut to just 293 votes, the lowest Labour majority in Dagenham ever, which has been represented by Labour MPs since 1945.

 The electoral wards in both boroughs were redrawn in 2022 and subsequently the constituency no longer aligns with ward boundaries.

 Boundaries

-2010–2024: The London Borough of Barking and Dagenham wards of Alibon, Beam, Chadwell Heath, Eastbrook and Rush Green, Goresbrook, Heath, Parsloes, Valence, Village, and Whalebone, and the London Borough of Havering wards of Beam Park, Elm Park, Hacton (part), Rainham & Wennington, and South Hornchurch.
+2010–2024

-2024–present: The London Borough of Barking and Dagenham wards of Alibon (part), Beam, Chadwell Heath (part), Eastbrook & Rush Green, Goresbrook (part), Heath, Parsloes (part), Valence (part), Village, and Whalebone, and the London Borough of Havering wards of Beam Park, Elm Park, Hacton (part), Rainham and Wennington, and South Hornchurch.
+The London Borough of Barking and Dagenham wards of Chadwell Heath, Eastbrook, Heath, River, Village, and Whalebone, and the London Borough of Havering wards of Elm Park, Rainham and Wennington, and South Hornchurch.

+Current

-Chadwell Heath ward was moved to Ilford South.
-To compensate, the Barking and Dagenham ward of Valence and parts of the Havering wards of St Andrew's and Hacton (mainly to the west of Abbs Cross Lane and South End Road) were transferred in from the Barking and Hornchurch and Upminster constituencies respectively.
+Further to the 2023 review of Westminster constituencies (which was based on ward boundaries in place on 1 December 2020), the Chadwell Heath ward was moved to Ilford South.
+To compensate, the Barking and Dagenham ward of Valence and parts of the Havering wards of St Andrew's and Hacton (mainly to the west of Abbs Cross Lane and South End Road) were transferred in from the Barking and Hornchurch and Upminster constituencies respectively.'

+Following these changes, as well as reflecting the 2022 local government reviews, the constituency now comprises the following: